 Neuron Bomb (death ray required) erase minds in the target area.
 When used in place of ground troops (make a note in your orders) neuron bombs allow cargo bays not used for other purposes (not cargo rating, cargo bay systems) to count as 8 catastrophic damage each when calculating orbital bombardment damage.
 Make a note in your orders how many cargo worth of bombs you’re using in place of ground units.

 Nuclear weapons increases the damage of missiles in combat.

-Orion Nuclear Pulse Drive (requires nuclear weapons) allows construction of shipyards.
-Ships built with nuclear pulse drives must have at least ten systems due to the required size of the pusher plate.
+Orion Nuclear Pulse Drive (requires nuclear weapons) Ships built with nuclear pulse drives must have at least ten systems due to the required size of the pusher plate.
 Miniaturization of atomic weapons allows increases in damage by gun ship’s systems to catastrophic.

-Particle Projection Cannon (fusion power) ship system has a beam rating of four.
+Particle Projection Cannon (antimatter or fusion power) ship system has a beam rating of four.

-Phasers (fusion power required) Phaser weapon ship systems have beam ratings of four.
+Phasers (antimatter or fusion power required) Phaser weapon ship systems have beam ratings of four.